kbodeholt/kbodeholt/README.md

 # Hi there, I'm Kristian Bodeholt 👋

-#### I'm a Senior Security Specialist 💻, Veteran, and InfoSec Community Organizer 🏴‍☠️
+#### I'm a IT Security Nerd & Manager 💻, Veteran, and InfoSec Community Organizer 🏴‍☠️

-If you have any question/feedback, please do not hesitate to reach out to me
+If you have any questions/feedback, please do not hesitate to reach out to me

 ## 📫 How to reach me